 (1) Filing.
 If the grievance has not been satisfactorily resolved at Step 2, the UFF may, upon the request of the grievant, proceed to arbitration by filing a written notice of the intent to do so.
 Notice of intent to proceed to arbitration must be filed with the Office of the President within fifteen (15) days after receipt of the Step 2 decision by the grievant's Step 2 representative and shall be signed by the grievant and the state UFF President or representative, or state UFF Director of Arbitrations Fifteen (15) days shall be determined by a receipt executed by the office receiving the grievance, or by the date of mailing as determined by the postmark.
-The grievance may be withdrawn at any time by the grievant or by the UFF President or Director of Arbitrations at any point during Step 3.
-The parties shall stipulate to the issue(s) prior to the arbitration.
+The grievance may be withdrawn at any time by the grievant or by the UFF President or Director of Arbitrations.
 In the event a stipulation is not reached, the parties shall proceed to a hearing on arbitrability pursuant to Section 20.8 (f)(4).

 (2) Selection of Arbitrator.
 Representatives of the University and the UFF shall meet within ninety (90) days after the execution of this Agreement for the purpose of selecting an Arbitration Panel of no less than five (5) members.
 Within fifteen (15) days after receipt of a notice of intent to arbitrate, representatives of the University and the UFF shall meet for the purpose of selecting an arbitrator from the Panel.
 Selection shall be by mutual agreement or by alternately striking names from the Arbitration Panel list until one name remains.
 The right of the first choice to strike from the list shall be determined by the flip of a coin.
-If the parties are unable to agree to a panel of arbitrators, they shall follow the normal American Arbitration Association procedure for the selection of an arbitrator.
+If the parties are unable to agree to a panel of arbitrators, September 2013 95 they shall follow the normal American Arbitration Association procedure for the selection of an arbitrator.
 The parties may mutually select as the arbitrator an individual who is not a member of the Arbitration Panel.
 The arbitration shall be held within sixty (60) days following the selection of the arbitrator.